Fluor (NYSE:FLR) Releases FY 2022 Earnings Guidance

-Fluor (NYSE:FLR – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
+Fluor (NYSE:FLR – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $1.15-$1.40 for the period, compared to the consensus estimate of $1.19.
 The company issued revenue guidance of -.

-Fluor (NYSE:FLR – Get Rating) last posted its quarterly earnings data on Friday, May 6th.
-The construction company reported $0.16 earnings per share for the quarter, missing the consensus estimate of $0.20 by ($0.04).
-Fluor had a positive return on equity of 10.59% and a negative net margin of 0.63%.
-The firm had revenue of $3.12 billion for the quarter, compared to the consensus estimate of $3.10 billion.
-During the same period in the prior year, the company earned $0.07 EPS.
-The company’s revenue for the quarter was down 6.7% compared to the same quarter last year.
-Equities analysts predict that Fluor will post 1.29 earnings per share for the current year.
+A number of equities analysts have recently weighed in on the company.
+Zacks Investment Research upgraded Fluor from a strong sell rating to a hold rating and set a $29.00 target price on the stock in a research note on Tuesday, May 17th.
+StockNews.com assumed coverage on Fluor in a research note on Thursday, March 31st.
+They set a hold rating on the stock.
+Robert W. Baird upgraded Fluor from a neutral rating to an outperform rating and lowered their target price for the stock from $30.00 to $29.00 in a research note on Wednesday, February 23rd.
+Citigroup increased their price target on Fluor from $29.00 to $31.00 in a research report on Monday, May 9th.
+Finally, Credit Suisse Group increased their price target on Fluor to $29.00 and gave the stock a neutral rating in a research report on Friday.
+Six research analysts have rated the stock with a hold rating and one has given a buy rating to the company.
+According to MarketBeat.com, Fluor currently has a consensus rating of Hold and an average price target of $27.33.

-In other Fluor news, Director Matthew K. Rose bought 40,000 shares of the firm’s stock in a transaction dated Thursday, May 12th.
-The stock was purchased at an average cost of $25.63 per share, with a total value of $1,025,200.00.
-Following the transaction, the director now directly owns 80,764 shares in the company, valued at approximately $2,069,981.32.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, Director James T. Hackett bought 30,000 shares of the firm’s stock in a transaction dated Tuesday, May 10th.
-The shares were acquired at an average cost of $25.46 per share, with a total value of $763,800.00.
-Following the completion of the transaction, the director now owns 10,000 shares in the company, valued at $254,600.
+In other Fluor news, Director James T. Hackett acquired 30,000 shares of the stock in a transaction dated Tuesday, May 10th.
+The stock was purchased at an average cost of $25.46 per share, with a total value of $763,800.00.
+Following the transaction, the director now owns 10,000 shares in the company, valued at approximately $254,600.
+The acquisition was disclosed in a filing with the SEC, which is available at this link.
+Also, Director Matthew K. Rose bought 40,000 shares of Fluor stock in a transaction dated Thursday, May 12th.
+The stock was purchased at an average price of $25.63 per share, with a total value of $1,025,200.00.
+Following the completion of the purchase, the director now owns 80,764 shares in the company, valued at $2,069,981.32.
 The disclosure for this purchase can be found here.
-1.01% of the stock is currently owned by company insiders.
+1.01% of the stock is owned by company insiders.

-A number of hedge funds have recently bought and sold shares of FLR.
-Point72 Hong Kong Ltd boosted its position in shares of Fluor by 596.3% during the 1st quarter.
-Point72 Hong Kong Ltd now owns 6,698 shares of the construction company’s stock valued at $192,000 after acquiring an additional 5,736 shares during the last quarter.
-Janus Henderson Group PLC bought a new stake in shares of Fluor during the 3rd quarter valued at about $227,000.
-Laurel Wealth Advisors Inc. lifted its position in Fluor by 5.1% in the 1st quarter.
-Laurel Wealth Advisors Inc. now owns 9,347 shares of the construction company’s stock worth $268,000 after buying an additional 457 shares during the last quarter.
-Cambridge Investment Research Advisors Inc. lifted its position in Fluor by 4.6% in the 1st quarter.
-Cambridge Investment Research Advisors Inc. now owns 9,343 shares of the construction company’s stock worth $268,000 after buying an additional 414 shares during the last quarter.
-Finally, Virtu Financial LLC bought a new stake in Fluor in the 1st quarter worth approximately $278,000.
-90.35% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds have recently added to or reduced their stakes in FLR.
+Renaissance Technologies LLC acquired a new position in Fluor during the 1st quarter valued at about $30,868,000.
+BlackRock Inc. boosted its stake in shares of Fluor by 3.5% in the 1st quarter.
+BlackRock Inc. now owns 16,937,750 shares of the construction company’s stock worth $485,943,000 after buying an additional 571,316 shares during the last quarter.
+Morgan Stanley boosted its stake in shares of Fluor by 18.8% in the 2nd quarter.
+Morgan Stanley now owns 1,701,145 shares of the construction company’s stock worth $30,110,000 after buying an additional 269,355 shares during the last quarter.
+Goldman Sachs Group Inc. boosted its stake in shares of Fluor by 40.0% in the 1st quarter.
+Goldman Sachs Group Inc. now owns 697,348 shares of the construction company’s stock worth $20,007,000 after buying an additional 199,202 shares during the last quarter.
+Finally, State Street Corp boosted its stake in shares of Fluor by 4.3% in the 1st quarter.
+State Street Corp now owns 4,756,643 shares of the construction company’s stock worth $136,468,000 after buying an additional 195,913 shares during the last quarter.
+Institutional investors and hedge funds own 90.35% of the company’s stock.

 About Fluor (Get Rating)